salonbooking/salonbooking/readme.txt

 * Full control of every single service
 Set  its price, duration, days of non availability, and a brief description.
-You can even make a difference between “main” and “optional” services.
+You can even make a difference between â€œmainâ€ and â€œoptionalâ€ services.

 * Full control of every single booking